Mavericks Break ECHL Record for Road Wins in a Season

 Consistency on the road all season has led the Mavericks to this point.
 The team went from December 2 to March 22 without losing a road game in regulation.
 The 19-game road point streak was the longest in the ECHL this season.
 Additionally, the Mavericks 81 goals allowed on the road this season are the fewest in the ECHL.

-Kansas City was led to victory tonight in the Salt Lake City suburbs by a team focused on sharing the wealth.
+Kansas City was led into the Salt Lake City suburbs by a team focused on sharing the wealth.
 Goals from Cade Borchardt, Jacob Hayhurst, Patrick Curry, the first professional goal from Jakob Brahaney and an empty-net goal from Nolan Walker helped the team to victory.

 Curry's goal in the final seconds of the second period tied the franchise's single-season goal mark.
 That accomplishment comes one week after Curry set the Mavericks single-season ECHL points record.